CSC207-UofT/course-project-the-frank-lloyd-bytes/phase2/design_document.md

 - Refactored User.
 - Created tests for the project.
 - Correct the naming style issues
+- Helping others with adding new features(facility, uploading pictures)
 - I have been merging everybody’s work manually because the pull request was not working properly.
 I’ve also been fixing all of the conflicts when a new feature was added.
 - This commit (https://github.com/CSC207-UofT/course-project-the-frank-lloyd-bytes/commit/bbe33a7d90b889277c6c5195b832bc08da5e6c77) is a significant commit I made this term.
 With this commit, and several other commits close to this one,